di0/di0.github.io/source/_posts/2018-01-17-determining-symbolic-links-java-with-update-alternatives-command.markdown

 Where **java** is the name of the symbolic link.

-Is possible too, you to install a new version, case it hasn't on the list of the **update-alternatives**.
-To install a new version of the Java on the list, you just need use the parameter **\-\-install**, setting the following arguments:
+Also it is possible, you to install a new version, if by chance it hasn't on the list of the **update-alternatives**.
+You can thus use the parameter
+**\-\-install**, setting the following arguments:

 <ol>
 	<li> The value properly of the desired symbolic link name. </li>